-Create multi-dimensional characters by giving them traits that don’t usually go together, and you’ll have a fresh take on an old cliché.’
+Create unusual, surprising characters by giving them traits that don’t always go together.

-12: Use character names to convey subtle implications about your characters
+12: Use characters’ names to convey subtle implications

 Many names have explicit meanings (Sophia, for example, means ‘wisdom’).
-When naming your characters, you can add extra layers of meaning by giving them symbolic names that relate to their function or personalities.
+When naming your characters, you can add extra layers of meaning by giving them symbolic names.
+Try names that relate to their story function or personalities.
 Glen C. Strathy says:

 ‘You can follow in the footsteps of Charles Dickens and other writers and create character names that convey something about your characters’ personalities.
 Again, “baby names” websites will tell you what various first names mean, so you can choose ones that fit your characters’

 Stereotypes are at best untrue and at worst explicitly offensive.

 In writing novel characters, do your best to avoid characters such as the ‘wise ethnic person’ who gives your protagonist an important, cryptic message.
 If you must have this scene, think about how you can undercut the cliché of it.

 For example, the ‘wise indigenous’ character might be fully aware that’s how your protagonist sees them and could thus play them for a fool.
 Lucy V Hay at Bang 2 Write says: